esvhd/notes/ML/interpretation.md

 Neither method has a way of showing that the model may not have seen some areas of the space through data.
 I.e. 15 bedroom house prices, or pregnant males...

 PDP/ICE also assumes that features are independent.
-Co-dependces, aka colinearity, causes problem for PDP/ICE interpretations.
+Co-dependces, aka collinearity, causes problem for PDP/ICE interpretations.

 ### Paper Notation